 (They’re also the starting point for this self-guided San Francisco tour!)

 Speaking of popular filming locations, you won’t want to miss Hollywood’s famous DC double!
 San Francisco City Hall looks like the Capitol Building in Washington, and movie directors have used it as a convincing fake for decades.

 You can see it in films like Raiders of the Lost Ark, Invasion of the Body Snatchers, and the James Bond thriller, A View to Kill.

 Bring along your good walking shoes for the trek up Telegraph Hill.
-The high vantage point was once used for trade: a watchtower would use flags to broadcast which ships were entering the harbor.
+The high vantage point was once used for trade: a watchtower would use flags to broadcast ships entering the harbor.
 Today, you can still use this spot to get a bird’s eye view of the city!

 If your feet are getting tired, fear not!
 San Francisco is home to the last manually-operating streetcar system in the country!
 Because of the steep hilly terrain, a cable car was historically the safest option to get from one end of town to the other.
 And they still do their job–– 20,000 passengers use these cars every single day!